RRoggia/java-generics/README.md

 * Enable to reuse code for different types

 ### How it works?
 A generic type declaration is compiled once and for all, and turned into a single class file, just like an ordinary class or interface declaration.
 At this moment that happens the type erasure.
+Therefore, all instances of a generic class have the same run-time class, regardless of their actual type parameters.

 A *generic* declaration has *formal type parameters*.
 When a generic declaration is invoked, the *actual type arguments* are substituted for the *formal type parameters*.

+#### Generics with Casts, InstanceOf and Arrays
+Type variables don't exist at run time.
+This means that they entail no performance overhead in either time nor space, which is nice.
+Unfortunately, it also means that you can't reliably use them in casts.

+he component type of an array object may not be a type variable or a parameterized type, unless it is an (unbounded) wildcard type.You can declare array types whose element type is a type variable or a parameterized type, but not array objects.

+See the fineprint `package` for the examples.

 ### Type parameter Naming Conventions
 By convention, type parameter names are single, uppercase letters.